Common Questions About Acidic Water

 If you do not have PVC plumbing and your pipes have developed leaks, acidic water could be wearing them away from the inside-out.
 If this is the case, you’re probably seeing some of the other issues mentioned above as well.

 How Can I Treat Acidic Water?

 You’ll want to consult with a water treatment expert about the best approach for your home.
-Some water issues cause other problems, some water issues share the same signs (for example, acidic water and hard water ruin water heaters), and different homes require different approaches.
-You’ll want an expert to test your water to find out what’s going on and walk you through your ideal solution.
+While some water issues are indicated by unique problems, there are some water issues that share the same signs.
+For example, acidic water and hard water ruin water heaters.
+Additionally, the remediation plan may be different for each home base on other water issues or plumbing configurations.
+You’ll want a trusted water consultant to test your water to diagnose the water issues so they can design a plan for your unique needs.

 Generally, acidic water is addressed with a neutralizer, which is the tried and true method for dealing with low pH water.
 As fancy as that sounds, neutralizers mimic the soil and add in what your water source is missing.
 In the case of acidic water, neutralizers expose the water to calcite, which increases the water’s hardness.
 If a neutralizer isn’t effective enough since the pH is extremely low, we recommend installing a chemical feeder system.

 Water filter and treatment products used to remediate acidic water:

 EcoWater Water Filtration System ETF 2300>>